 If the weather is the most important aspect of your holiday then obviously summer (June, July, August) is the time to go but be aware you’ll be sharing the island with the highest number of tourists and the hotel prices will increase substantially compared to spring.

 On the other hand you’ll experience the least amount of annual rainfall and the daylight hours will be long.
-Don’t be surprised to find yourself sat outside reading a book at 9 pm.
+Don’t be surprised to find yourself sitting outside reading a book at 9 pm.

 Autumn meanwhile is often cloudy, dull and grey so I’d personally avoid that time of year unless you’re travelling in September which frequently sees the remains of summer weather with around 12 hours of daylight and temperatures hovering in the 15/16 °C region.

 The table below has a month-by-month overview of the climate on Islay.